Jumbo125/NiBu-Photobox-Software/README.md

 **Linux status:** Linux support is **mostly prepared**, but depending on your deployment you still need to adjust a few things (e.g., paths, service startup, printer listing/integrations).

 **Planned:** An additional interface/integration for **DNP printers** is planned.

+## Features / Overview

+- **Easy to use** – the photobooth is designed for quick and simple operation, even during live events.
+- **Set default printer** – the preferred printer can be selected directly and used as the default printer.
+- **Define maximum prints** – a fixed print limit can be configured per event.
+- **Allow multiple prints** – multiple prints per session or reprints can be enabled.
+- **Simple template editor** – templates can be created and adjusted directly without a complicated workflow.
+- **Shadows and rounded corners** – layout elements can be styled with shadows, borders, and rounded corners.
+- **Layer support** – objects can be arranged in front of or behind each other and managed cleanly.
+- **Drag & drop** – elements and layers can be moved comfortably via drag and drop.
+- **Greenwall / greenscreen support** – integrated Greenwall support is available in the workflow.
+- **Adjustable green tone settings** – greenscreen/greenwall parameters can be tuned for different backgrounds and lighting conditions.
+- **Remote access** – access over network, tablet, or other devices is possible depending on the API/server configuration.
+- **Multilingual** – the interface and core areas are designed to support multiple languages.

 ### Launcher (Controll Panel)